eevajonnapanula/BragDoc/README.md

 ![BragDoc](https://github.com/eevajonnapanula/BragDoc/assets/28345294/23a40276-6415-47bd-981d-fbeb44a1570d)

+BragDoc makes documenting your wins and highlighting them in, e.g., performance reviews, more straightforward.
+You can save your big and small victories during the year, and when the time for the performance review comes, you can generate a summary from the items you've logged.

+## About the Project

 This project for [WWCode App Deploy Hackathon 2023](https://hopin.com/events/wwcode-app-deploy/registration) was put together in about two days, so don't treat it as the best code quality or the most polished project.
 But I must say that I'm super proud that I could put this together in such a short timeframe 🎉 You can find [the short video I did for the hackathon submission from Youtube.](https://www.youtube.com/watch?v=UnFLjTYSkeE)